zehengl/zehengl.github.io/_posts/2016-01-21-simple-web-scraper.markdown

 # Code

 Following is my Python script, less than 40 lines.
+You can also find it on [Github](https://github.com/zehengl/example_codes_python/tree/master/simple_web_scraper).

 {% highlight python linenos %} {% raw %}
 import requests